Why buy good luggage? You only use it when you travel. –Yogi Berra

 Traveling via flying

 Though the TSA site has an extensive catalog of do’s and don’ts on their website, sorting through the myriad of regulations can be daunting.
-And individual airlines often have their policies that are stricter than the TSA!
+And individual airlines often have policies that are stricter than the TSA!
+(Campstoves come to mind)

 The TSA also has this caveat on their website: